joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 ### Machine Debug Security Control and Status Register **mdbgsec**

-This register is WARL in M mode and RO in debug mode for all privilege levels.
+This CSR is WARL in M mode and RO in debug mode for all privilege levels.

 Bit 0~3 of mdbgsec is used to control the maximum privilege level in debug mode which applies abstract commands and program buffer.